asheidan/intelligrasp/README.md

    current scope and parent scopes of the current one.
 3. It's probably a good idea to sort the list based on what's "wanted" by the editor, ie. what is or returns an int.

+### Handling plugins

+This depends on the language of the implementation, but as I lean towards using C++ for the implementation (reasonably fast and not many strange external dependencies) using _dlopen()_ to load a shared library which exposes some sort of factory or parser-function seems like the way to go.

+### Parser plugin

+This plugin should take a file and/or filecontent as input and produce a scope tree.
+I still haven't thought of a good way to indicate included external files.
+One idea is to represent each file by a named scope and then use this name to find references to other files/scopes.

+### Scopes

+* Name
+	- function : The name is the name of the function
+	- file     : If this is a "top-level" scope the name represent the name of the file
+	- class/struct
+* Parent(s)
+	- function : Enclosing (function's) scope
+	- file     : Null?
+	- class/struct : Inherited classes (public/protected/private), unioned structs

+How to handle typedefs/inheritance?
+A tree representing the inherited/aliased types?

 ## Feedback